CC-Areeb/my-package/README.md

 # Reference video (for windows):- https://www.youtube.com/watch?v=c0cmRy3lhDQ

+# To execute test cases use the following command:- ./vendor/bin/phpunit

+# install the parsedown from the following website:- https://parsedown.org/
+# click on the github if you want to download using composer

-# To execute test cases use the following command :- ./vendor/bin/phpunit
+# To execute the test cases use the following command :- ./vendor/bin/phpunit